 - Shared folder

-- Deduplicating storage appliance: Dell EMC Data Domain, ExaGrid and Quantum DXi
+- Deduplicating storage appliance: Dell Data Domain, ExaGrid and Quantum DXi

 The SP can expose cloud repository resources to one or several tenants.
 For each tenant, the SP allocates some storage space on the cloud repository.
 This storage space is consumed when the tenant runs data protection tasks targeted at the cloud repository.